 1. Which hour was most daunting for you?

-Hour 21, when I decided to call it good, was the hardest hour for me.
+Hour 21, when I decided to call it quits, was the hardest hour for me.
 I just wanted to lay on the sofa and "pretend" to read!

 2. Could you list a few high-interest books that you think could keep a Reader engaged for next year?